kamal01236/heart-attack-prediction/README.md

 - Threshold metrics: `models/threshold_metrics.csv`, `models/threshold_selection.json`, `models/threshold_selection.txt`
 - Feature importances: `models/feature_importances.csv`
 - (Optional) Tree visualizations: `models/tree_pruned.png`, `models/tree.svg` / `models/tree.dot`

+## Model choice: Decision Tree vs RandomForest

+During experimentation (see notebooks in `notebooks/01_pipeline_workflow.ipynb` and `notebooks/02_pipeline_workflow.ipynb`), we evaluated both **Decision Tree** and **RandomForest** models:

+- **Decision Tree (baseline):**
+  - Easy to interpret.
+  - Served as an initial baseline.
+  - Tended to overfit and had lower F1/recall performance in validation.

+- **RandomForest (final model):**
+  - An ensemble of many Decision Trees trained on bootstrap samples and random feature subsets.
+  - More robust, reduced overfitting, and consistently outperformed a single Decision Tree in F1, ROC AUC, and recall.
+  - Chosen as the **final predictive model**.
+  - Still allows interpretability: we visualize a *sample decision tree* (see `models/tree_pruned.png`) to explain decision logic.

+**Final solution:**
+The deployed model is a **RandomForestClassifier inside a preprocessing pipeline**, tuned via GridSearchCV.
+Decision Tree was used in early experiments and for visualization, but the RandomForest model was selected for production because it achieved higher performance and robustness.

 ## Final Deliverables